 - They are a way for volunteers to track their combined efforts, and for established groups (clubs, companies, and other organizations) to see what their members (or employees) are doing in the community.

-- They are a tool for giving private access to select needs and initiatives on a Connect site.
+- They are a tool for giving private access to needs on a Connect site.

-By selecting a user group when they respond to a need, volunteers ensure that their responses and hours are included in overall reporting for the larger group.
-For example, let's say you work for Galaxy Digital, and Galaxy Digital is set up as a user group on your a company.
-When you respond to a need, you can select Galaxy Digital as your user group—if your response is part of a corporate volunteer effort.
-If you're volunteering on your own, and not as part of your company, you do not have to select that user group.
+By selecting a user group as part of a need response, a volunteer ensures that their responses and hours are included in overall reporting for the larger group.
+For example, let's say you work for Galaxy Digital, and Galaxy Digital is set up as a user group on your site.
+If you belong to the Galaxy Digital user group and you are responding to a need as part of a corporate volunteer effort, you can select Galaxy Digital as your user group on the response form.
+If you're volunteering on your own, you do not have to select a user group.
 You can then see, when viewing your past volunteer efforts, how much of your work was with your company, and how much was not.

 User group reports are available to all user group members.
 Companies (and other groups) can access those reports to track and share the volunteer efforts their members have achieved.

-Your site manager can make an initiative private and offer it exclusively to certain user groups.
-Only the members of an assigned user group will be able to see the initiative's banner and information.
-If the needs are marked private, then only those user group members will be able to see the need at all.
+Your site manager can make a need private and offer it exclusively to one or more user groups.
+Once the need has been marked private, only those user group members will be able to see and respond to it.